2600hz/kazoo/doc/engineering/tracing.md

 # Kazoo System Tracing<a id="orgheadline7"></a>

 It is possible to create Erlang traces and write them to file(s) so you can get an idea about what is happening in the VM.
-Lager provides this [tracing](https://github.com/basho/lager#tracing) functionality and kazoo<sub>data</sub> exposes the wrapper.
+Lager provides this [tracing](https://github.com/basho/lager#tracing) functionality and kazoo\_data exposes the wrapper.

 ## Start a trace<a id="orgheadline5"></a>